saramorrin/battleships/README.md

 Welcome to my Battleships game.

-Most people are familiar with the basic Rock, Paper, Scissors game, but not everyone has heard of the Rock, Paper, Scissors, Lizard, Spock game.
-This version of the game originated from the TV show, Big Bang Theory.
-This game adds 2 extra options, Lizard and Spock.
-The addition of these options changes the dynamic of the game providing the player with more variety and opportunity to win (and lose).
+Battleships is a strategy type guessing game whereby two players attempt to destroy the opposing players fleet of ships.
+They do this by alternating guesses of the coordinates of the concealed ships set out on a grid.

-This project uses the programming languages of HTML5, CSS and Javascript.
+This project uses the programming language of Python.

 A live website can be found [here](https://battleships-saramorrin.herokuapp.com/)